artikcloud/sample-iot-MonitorFlameTemp/README.md

 Setup and Installation:

- 1. Build ARTIK Cloud's Java/Android SDK libraries at <a href="https://github.com/artikcloud/artikcloud-java" target="_blank">**GitHub**</a>.
-The library JAR files are generated under the `target` and `target/lib` directories of the SDK Maven project.
- 2. Copy all above library JAR files to the directory `/app/libs` in the Android project.
- 2. Import `android-simple-monitor` as an existing Android Studio project in Android Studio IDE.
+ 1. Import `android-simple-monitor` as an existing Android Studio project in Android Studio IDE.
- 3. If you have not connected the IoT system as a device in My ARTIK Cloud, please consult **Step 1: Connect a device in My ARTIK Cloud** in the [blog post](https://www.artik.io/2016/05/monitor-fire-temperature-using-artik-cloud-open-source-iot-hardware-android/).
+ 2. If you have not connected the IoT system as a device in My ARTIK Cloud, please consult **Step 1: Connect a device in My ARTIK Cloud** in the [blog post](https://www.artik.io/2016/05/monitor-fire-temperature-using-artik-cloud-open-source-iot-hardware-android/).
 Then, in [My ARTIK Cloud](https://www.artik.cloud), click the Settings icon of the your device.
 In the pop-up, get the device ID and token to replace `YOUR DEVICE ID` and `YOUR DEVICE TOKEN` in `ArtikCloudSession.java`.
- 4. Build the app and deploy APK into your Android phone
+ 3. Build the app and deploy APK into your Android phone

+This sample application uses ARTIK Cloud Java/Android SDK library downloaded from Maven Central Repository.
+The version of the library is specified in `app/build.gradle`of the Android project.
+You may also build ARTIK Cloud Java/Android SDK library using the source code at <a href="https://github.com/artikcloud/artikcloud-java" target="_blank">GitHub</a>.

 Sketch Program for Arduino Uno Board
 -------------